shreyansh-tyagi/java-projects/README.md

 ## *DeleteMapping*
 * @DeleteMapping annotation maps HTTP DELETE requests onto specific handler methods.
 It is a composed annotation that acts as a shortcut for @RequestMapping(method = RequestMethod.
 DELETE)

+## *PathVariable*
+* The @PathVariable annotation is used to extract the value from the URI.
+It is most suitable for the RESTful web service where the URL contains some value.
+Spring MVC allows us to use multiple @PathVariable annotations in the same method.
+A path variable is a critical part of creating rest resources.